obartunov/sqljsondoc/README.jsonpath.md

 <p>Note:</p>
 <ul>
 <li>Only UTF8 encoding is supported</li>
-<li>data_type could be one  of json (default), jsonb, text,  bytea.
+<li>data_type in RETURNING could be one of json (default), jsonb, text,  bytea.
 PostgreSQL extends the supported types to  records, arrays and domains.</li>
 <li>json_representation could be only <code>json</code>, so FORMAT is implemented only for the standard compatibility.</li>
 <li>The standard requires <code>character_string_literal</code> in json_path_specification,  PostgreSQL extends json_path_specification to a separate data type <code>jsonpath</code>.</li>
 </ul>